acacheung/moonshine-cms/src/pages/menu/phase-3.md

         price: '19'
         title: Grass-fed ’Shine Beef Burger
       - description: >-
-          Topped with Green Chive Mashed Potatoes, Guinness Gravy, Melted Orange Cheddar & Rustic Grilled Tomato.
-Served with shoestring French fries.
-          (**As always, can be made with our award-winning Mushroom Tofu patty!
+          Topped with  Jamaican Inspired Habanero Jerk Rub, Pineapple-Black Bean Salsa, Crispy Plantain Chips & Citrus Aioli. (**As always, can be made with our award winning Mushroom Tofu patty! ) Served with your choice of side.
+Served with shoestring French fries. (**As always, can be made with our award-winning Mushroom Tofu patty! )
-          )
         price: '23'
         title: >-
-          March 2021 VIP Burger of the Month: "St. Patrick's Day Burger"
+          April 2021 VIP Burger of the Month: "Don't Be A Jerk Burger"
       - description: >
           Creamy mashed potato aioli, Shredded cheddar, Bacon jam, Port red wine